UVADS/orientation-technical/badges/vscode.md

    * In this process you may also have to sign into GitHub from VS Code to give permission to modify the repo on GitHub.

+5. **explore** your computer file system using three Bash commands `pwd`, `ls`, `cd`.
+Compare what you find with the exploration with the documentation for Windows/MacOS/Linux as appropriate to your machine.
+Find another member of your cohort with a different operating system and discuss the differnences between your file systems.
+   * The `history` command is helpful for recalling earlier commands you entered.
+   * Make use of command switches to enable additional functionality. (try `ls` and `ls -a` and `ls -l` and `ls -lhrta`)

 5. **install** miniconda, make the 'conda' command available in your PATH in Git BASH terminal in VS Code.
+Celebrate your victory with another member of your cohort and swap stories about what was tricky and what you learned.
     * "Phew".
 That was a lot of jargon.
 Break it down, understand each piece and then execute.
     * This is a rather tricky step, the way you know it works is at the end you can run the `conda` command.